 White-Collar Workers Are Getting the Blues

-In a slowing labor market, white-collar jobs are stagnating
+In a slowing labor market, white-collar jobs and salaries are stagnating

 As the broader labor market shows clear signs of slowing, sentiment within the white-collar workforce in particular appears to be shifting towards greater caution and concern.
+Some commentators have started calling this a "white-collar recession", a slowdown concentrated in office-based, professional roles even as the broader labor market holds up.
 Is this labor market slowdown disproportionately affecting office-based roles?
 Anecdotes of tech layoffs and hiring freezes hint at a more acute trend within this segment, but deeper analysis is needed to understand the full picture.
 In this newsletter, we examine recent shifts in job postings and compensation for white-collar workers.

 Beyond the shrinking number of new job opportunities, wage growth for white-collar jobs has also notably stalled.
 Analysis of salaries listed in new job postings shows that while white-collar pay initially rose, it has remained flat since mid-2024.
 Blue-collar wages, however, have continued to increase steadily, without the notable slowdown in recent months.
 This divergence in trends suggests that the bargaining power for many office-based roles may be waning relative to manual labor positions.